Arkady-Skvortsov/algorithmic.js/DATA-STRUCTURE.md

 Stacks are known as LIFO (Last In First Out) structures.
 This means the element placed last can be accessed first.
 You can “push” a new element onto the top of the stack, or you can “pop,” deleting the element inserted last which is at the top of the stack.<br />

+Where is using: ;

 Wikipedia: https://en.wikipedia.org/wiki/Stack<br />

 <p style="text-align: center"><img width="400" src="./assets/data-structure/stack.jpg" /></p>

 # Queue

 A queue functions similarly to a stack, but instead of being a LIFO structure, it is a FIFO (First In First Out) structure.
 The easiest way to think about a queue is to think of a line of people waiting to enter a building.
-The person at the beginning of the line will enter the building first, while the person at the end will enter last.

-You can enqueue an element in this structure, which means inserting the element to the end of the queue.
-You can also dequeue an element, which means deleting an element from the beginning of the queue.

-Queues are often used to manage threads in multithreading, and they are (not surprisingly) used to implement priority queuing systems.<br />
+The person at the beginning of the line will enter the building first, while the person at the end will enter last.You can enqueue an element in this structure, which means inserting the element to the end of the queue.
+You can also dequeue an element, which means deleting an element from the beginning of the queue.Queues are often used to manage threads in multithreading, and they are (not surprisingly) used to implement priority queuing systems.<br />

 Wikipedia: https://en.wikipedia.org/wiki/Queue_(abstract_data_type)<br />